Products, Brands, and Other Recommendations to Bring the Cookbook to Life

 Pure Ceramic Cookware

-Ceramic or stoneware kitchen cookware contain no metals (including iron), can be used on the stove and in the oven, heat evenly, and don’t have to be seasoned.
+Ceramic or stoneware kitchen cookware contains no metals (including iron), can be used on the stove and in the oven, heat evenly, and don’t have to be seasoned.
 The trick is to make sure you’re getting 100 percent ceramic, as some ceramic brands will add toxic nonstick coatings to their products.
 Make sure to purchase these pots and pans from a reputable dealer.

 Recommendations for pure ceramic/stoneware: